-When we introduced a dummy to our youngest daughter when she was an infant, we knew that one day she would need to be weaned from it.
+When we introduced a dummy to our youngest daughter when she was an infant, we had not yet discovered the wonderful world of respectful parenting and did not understand that our daughter would have been better off without it.
+We knew, however, that one day she would need to be weaned from it.
 We were advised to complete the weaning process by the age of six months or wait until she was two years.
 With a myriad of medical issues as a youngster, the time just never seemed right to wean before six months and before we knew it she was eight months old and the dummy was well and truly ensconced in our lives.

-Just recently, however, Penny turned two.
-And with that milestone came the inevitable process of dummy weaning.
+Just recently, however, our youngest turned two and it came time to think about helping her wean from her dummy.
 There are many reasons parents decide to become dummy free including an increase in reliance on it throughout the day, disrupted sleeps whereby the child wakes when they can’t find their dummy, delayed speech caused by frequent dummy use and the list goes on.

 None of these were of concern for us.
-Penny was the perfect dummy user.
-Only used it when she slept, slept soundly once asleep and happily took her dummy to the sink for washing once the sleep was finished.
+Our daughter only used it when she slept, slept soundly once asleep and happily took her dummy to the sink for washing once the sleep was finished.
 She never whinged for it and rarely woke looking for it.
 Having her dummy also helped her rest in her room for her day sleeps, and overall it was a positive experience for her and the family.

 What was concerning us, however, was her teeth.
-She was showing signs of her teeth being pulled forward and we thought the dummy was the culprit.
+She was showing signs of her teeth being pulled forward and her palate pushed up and our dentist advised that the dummy was the culprit.
 We therefore made the decision to remove it.
 We knew it was not going to be easy but we had faith in our little girl and in ourselves as her confident parents that together we could do it.

 We read countless articles on differing ways to approach dummy weaning but to us, it was important that we involve our daughter fully in the process and treat her with due respect and empathy.
 The fact was, we had given her this crutch in a somewhat self-serving manner so we knew we were going to fully support her and guide her gently through the process of taking it away.

 We chose to adopt a little bit of magic to bring a soothing perspective to the process.
-Childhood is the only time in our lives where we have the capacity to believe in the wonder and enchantment of fairies.
-My daughters are fantastically imaginative and I knew the idea of a Dummy Fairy visiting their home would not only be exciting to them but it would help Penny choose to give up her dummies.
+We knew that regardless of how we approached this, it was going to be an emotional time for our daughter and we were not afraid of those emotions.
+We fully intended to allow her to grieve in whatever way she needed to.
+Childhood is the only time in our lives where we have the capacity to believe in the wonder and enchantment of magical mysteries.
+My daughters are fantastically imaginative so I knew the idea of a Dummy Fairy visiting their home would be exciting to them.

 We aimed for a weekend where our schedules were clear.
 If we were going to have late nights and disrupted sleep, we needed to know that we could lay low in the days following.
 We were fully prepared to listen to the needs of our daughter throughout the process and resolved not to abandon her if she clearly indicated she needed us with her.

-In the weeks leading up to the actual dummy weaning weekend, we spoke to Penny often about the fact that as she was getting older the dummy was affecting her teeth and that one day, she would not need to use a dummy to go to sleep any more.
+In the weeks leading up to the actual dummy weaning weekend, we spoke about the fact that as she was getting older the dummy was affecting her teeth and that soon, she would not need to use a dummy to go to sleep any more.
 Usually this resulted in her firmly holding her dummy in her mouth as if in objection to the idea of giving it up.
 But, strangely, in the end it was her decision to let them go and we couldn’t be more happy with how it all panned out.